erikhoward/favorite-R/README.md

-# favorite-R
+# Favorite-R
-Curated list of interesting and favorite R packages.
+Curated list of interesting and usefule R packages.
+This list was inspired by [Awesome R](https://github.com/qinwf/awesome-R)